fluendo/fluster/README.md

 positional arguments:
   testsuites            list of testsuites to download

-options:
+optional arguments:
-  -h, --help            show this help message and exit -j JOBS, --jobs JOBS  number of parallel jobs to use.
-2x logical cores by default.0 means all logical cores -k, --keep            keep original downloaded file after extracting.
+  -h, --help            show this help message and exit -j JOBS, --jobs JOBS  number of parallel jobs to use (upper limit of 16, by default 2x logical cores).
+                        value 0 is interpreted as 1x logical cores -k, --keep            keep original downloaded file after extracting.
 Only applicable to compressed files such as .zip, .tar.gz, etc
   -r RETRIES, --retries RETRIES
                         number of retries, before failing